willswats/dotfiles/README.md

 git clone git@github.com:willswats/dotfiles.git ~/dotfiles
 ```

-Run `stow */` to symlink all directories.

-Run `stow foo` to symlink a specific directory.
+Run `stow */` to symlink all directories, or `stow foo` to symlink a specific directory.

 ### Neovim